Moduli of flat connections in positive characteristic: Local systems in positive characteristic

-\begin{proof} Given a local system $(E,\nabla)$ the first step is to push it forward along the Frobenius morphism $\Fr: X \to X^{(1)}$.
-This being a finite morphism we obtain $\chi(E) = \chi(\Fr_*E)$, and using Riemann-Roch for both sides we deduce the equality
+\begin{proof} Given a local system $(E,\nabla)$ the first step is to push it forward along the Frobenius morphism $\Fr\colon X \to X^{(1)}$.
+This being a finite morphism we obtain $\chi(X,E) = \chi(X^{(1)},\Fr_*E)$, and using the definition of degree (\ref{defi:deg}) and genus (\ref{rmk:deg}(b)), deduce the equality